hckdrkmx/validaCurp-client/README.md

 use MultiserviciosWeb\ValidaCurp\ValidaCurpException;
 ```

-### 4.2. create instance
+### 4.2.
+Create an instance
-The constructor receives the first parameter the project token
+The constructor receives as first parameter the token of the project.
 ```php
 $validaCurp = new ValidaCurp("YOUR-TOKEN");
 ```